 Dilan Majid Rostam Bajalan /Roshani (Kurdish: Dílan Mejíd Rostem Bajelan /Roshaní, دیلان مەجید روستهم باجەلان رۆشانی) was born in 1968.
-His background goes back to the Bajalan tribe of Binkúre in the vicinity of Khanaqin.
-His father Majíd is the son of Rostam Axa, the son of late Majid Axa Bajalan.
+His ancestors are from the Bajalan tribe of Binkre, which is located near Khanaqin.
+His late father Majíd Rostam Majíd Axa was the son of Rostam Axa, the son of Majid Axa Bajalan.

 Roshani went to exile in Sweden in early 80s where resided in Gothenburg, where upon finishing high school, he entered into an MSc program in Engineering at Lulea University and then the Chalmers Technical University.
 He graduated in 1997.
 During his spare time, he followed his lifetime interest in language engineering by studying Computational Linguistic as a free-mover student.
-His interest in computer applied engineering gave him the opportunity to start work for a Norwegian IT consultancy in Oslo/Norway, from 1998 to 2001.
-In 2001 he commenced his doctoral education on Collaborative Integrated Design using Internet technology at the Nottingham University in Great Britain, receiving his PhD degree in Civil and Structural Engineering.
-Also continued with Postdoctoral in Building Information Technology (BIM) in Education and Industrial Collaborations 2016-2018.
+From 1998 to 2001, his interest in computer applied engineering led him to begin working for a Norwegian IT consultancy in Oslo/Norway.
+In 2001, he began his doctoral studies in Collaborative Integrated Design Using Internet Technology at The University of Nottingham in the United Kingdom, where he received his PhD in Civil and Structural Engineering.
+Postdoctoral studies in Building Information Technology (BIM) in Education and Industrial Collaborations were also pursued from 2016 to 2018.

-During this period Roshani became interested in learning and teaching Kurdish in particular his mother tongue dialect of South Kurdish at an early age.
-Being a native Kurd without a country the Internet was the best place to build his classes and promote his culture.
-While the Internet access at the age of UNIX machine and NCSA Mosaic bowers in early 1992 was a lucrative tool provided to University student only, he published the first Kurdish related web page “Kurdistan” on the Internet.
-The page was spotted by a UN employee in Switzerland who wanted to be of service to Kurds.
-In a collaborative effort, they established a major scholarly network and introduced the website “Kurdistan Web” online.
+Roshani grew interested in learning and teaching Kurdish, namely his mother tongue dialect of South Kurdish, at a young age during this time period.
+As a native Kurd without a nation, the Internet provided the perfect platform for him to construct his classes and promote his culture.
+While Internet access was only available to university students in the early 1990s thanks to UNIX machines and NCSA Mosaic bowers, he launched the first Kurdish-related web page “Kurdistan” on the Internet.
+The page was discovered by a UN employee in Switzerland who wished to help Kurds.
+They built a huge scholarly network and launched the website “Kurdistan Web”.

 Instead of choosing between four different non-standards writing systems for his own dialect, he aimed to modify, standardise and simplify a most futuristic one and introduce the Kurdish Unified Alphabet “Yekgirtú“.
 His research showed that many scholars and linguists had/have been advocating the suitability of Latin based alphabet for Kurdish writing practice.
 Scholars such as T. Wahby, J. Bedr Xan, J.Nebez, M.Izady, A.Haji Marif, and A. Hassanpour have emphasised that Latin based alphabet for Kurdish would be more suitable.
 Nevertheless, some of the Yekgirtú proposals has become a popular choice of the Kurdish writing practice over the Internet such as /c/, /é/, /ll/, /rr/ and /sh/.

-He strongly advocates for a Unified Alphabet as the ultimate solution to the Kurdish language issue.
-This will promote all dialects of Kurdish but using one single alphabet to write them.
-A strong, workable, feasible and popular one will naturally find its way to become a link for all of them.
-This is the way it has worked for Spanish, Italian and many other sister languages of Kurdish, but they created an environment for it.
-He believes that with 80% illiteracy among Kurds in their mother tongue and all the modern world experiences available, one can only be the winners by planning Kurdish future.
+He is a major proponent of a Unified Alphabet as the final answer to the Kurdish language problem.
+This will promote all Kurdish languages while utilising a single alphabet to write them.
+A solid, viable, feasible, and popular one will certainly become a connection for all of them.
+This is how it worked with Spanish, Italian, and many other Kurdish sibling languages, but they developed an atmosphere for it.
+He argues that with 80% of Kurds illiterate in their native tongue.
+With all of the contemporary global experiences available, one can only be the winners by planning Kurdish future.

 Linguistic related Publication